GiovanniLombardo/Youtrack/README.md

 data currently in use.

 ### Components
-At the time of this writing the idea is to have to command line executables, one for backing up selectively issues of projects of a youtrack server instance and another to perform content wise restoration of issue on the same or other youtrack instance.
+At the time of this writing the idea is two have to command line executables, one for backing up selectively issues of projects of a youtrack server instance and another to perform content wise restoration of issue on the same or other youtrack instance.

 ### Backup component: how does it work?